zentrocdot/ESRGAN_RRBD_CONVERTER/README.md

 + realesrgan-x4minus.pth
 + RRDB_PSNR_x4_old_arch.pth (xinntao)
 + RRDB_ESRGAN_x4_old_arch.pth (xinntao)

+<p align="justify">After conversion I tried out all of
+the listed models.
+When there was a problem it is noted in the round brackets.</p>

 <p align="justify">The list is not complete, but shows
 that almost every old model can already be converted.